RonjaVerkauf/TechBasics2_FinalProject_RonjaVerkauf/Process_Documentation.md

 - U shape breadbord jumping wires
 - Additional Buzzer (Because I wanted to keep the final product)

+I started testing the behavior of the components on the breadboard with simple sketches to make sure each component is working as it suppose to.
+At this point I realized that when having more then one component that is using the SPI interface, those components need to share the same GPIOs.
+In my case it was the SD card module and the RFID module.
+I decided to solve it by using the SD card only at the very first moments just after booting, then deactivating the SD card module and reusing the same SPI GPIOs for the RFID module for the rest of the runtime.

 The Prototype:
 ![imgae alt](https://github.com/RonjaVerkauf/TechBasics2_FinalProject_RonjaVerkauf/blob/10e3a46fad8a5ab3dc9e01422ae9fa74129893b1/Media/IMG_7505.HEIC)